-The TMDL document determines annual loading limits for 30 of the 37 acid impaired lakes identified on the 2002 §303(d) list.
-Data for the other seven impaired lakes were insufficient to enable the lakes to be included in this TMDL group.
+The TMDL document determines annual loading limits for 7 acid impaired lakes identified on the 2004 §303(d) list.
+The methods used to complete these TMDLs are identical to the methods VTDEC used to complete TMDLs for 30 other acid impaired lakes in Vermont in 2003.
 Because the source and type of the problematic loading was similar for all the lakes, a single analytical approach was used to determine each lake's loading capacity, or critical load.
-This approach allowed the packaging of all the lake loading determinations into a single document.
+This approach allowed the packaging of the seven lake loading determinations into a single document, just as was done in 2003 for the 30 acid impaired lakes completed that year.